Arash-Lari/gemma-finetune-project/gemma-finetune-project/README.md

 2. Review the logs in `output/finetune.log`
 3. Ensure all prerequisites are met
 4. Test with a small dataset first
+5. Use the GUI frontend for easier debugging

 ## Acknowledgments